kanishkrr/DigitRecognition/README.md

 # DigitRecognition
 testing different image classification models using MNIST dataset

-part 3 is best one yet
+part 3 is best one yet : 95% accuracy